Best Fabric Types for Fashion: AI Color Theory Tips in 2025

 Wool

-Warm, insulating, textured
+Warm, insulating, holds shape well.

 Silk